cossssmin/gridsome-starter-bleda/content/posts/2020/2020-04-08-identifying-faces-through-azure-functions-using-face-api.md

 ---

 So far, we've walked through how to identify my face through [Azure Functions][az func] and [Azure Face API][az cog faceapi].
 In fact, the algorithm for face identification is really hard to understand.
 However, the Face API is a fully managed service that we don't have to maintain &ndash; this is the key concept of this post.
-In the next post, as the final post of this series, I'll build a [Power App][power apps] to integrate the [Function][az func] app.
+In the [next post][post series 3], as the final post of this series, I'll build a [Power App][power apps] to integrate the [Function][az func] app.

 [image-01]: https://sa0blogs.blob.core.windows.net/devkimchi/2020/04/identifying-faces-through-azure-functions-using-face-api-01-en.png